Michael Culver, Star Wars actor with iconic death scene, dies at 85 - ExBulletin

 The British actor was born in London in 1938.
 He began acting on television in 1961, with notable appearances in the 1970s BBC drama series secret army and mystery series Cadfael in the 1990s.
 He also appeared in several films, including Goodbye, Mr. Chips (1969) and A passage to India (1984).

-During the Iraq War, Culver began supporting anti-war protester Brian Haw, who was camping out to demonstrate the conflict in Parliament Square.
+During the Iraq War, Culver began supporting anti-war protesters.
+Brian Haw, who camped to demonstrate the conflict on Parliament Square.
 In 2023, Culver campaign helped for a statue of Haw to be erected in south London.

 His agency, Alliance Agents, said in a statement that it had been an honor to represent Culver and connect him with Star Wars fans around the world.